Argentina

-Data was collected by the members of the research team from Interamerican Heart Foundation in four grocery stores corresponding to three leading retailers in Argentina.
+Data was collected by between the years of 2017-2018 the members of the research team from Interamerican Heart Foundation in four grocery stores corresponding to three leading retailers in Argentina.
 One of the stores was in the city of Buenos Aires and the other three stores were in Buenos Aires province.

 Each product was surveyed using the food composition database software, Food Label Information Program (FLIP).
 Data collection consisted of scanning the bar code of each product and taking photographs of all sides of the product.
 This information was then uploaded to the FLIP database.
 For each product, the manufacturer, brand, product name, serving size, container size and complete nutritional information was entered.